friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 I open my project in VS Code, and I have

 - basic code suggestions;
-- goto definition for my types, classes, functions, and modules;
+- goto definition for _my_ types, classes, functions, and modules;
-- goto documentation for all types, classes, functions, and modules;
+- goto documentation for _all_ types, classes, functions, and modules;
-- errors and warnings in VS Code's _Problems_ pane; and
+- errors and warnings in VS Code's _Problems_ pane, with goto source location; and
-- inline squiggles for errors and warnings.
+- inline squigglies in my source code for errors and warnings.

 And I have it all reliably, whether or not HLS works for my project.

 ## Summary

 Here are the steps written as tersely as possible, free of commentary, while still being totally complete.
-Some uses will be able to skip some of these steps.
+Some users will be able to skip some of these steps.

 **Initial Setup:**